Quantum Wiki

 Communication

-The term communication comes from the Latin communicatio and means message.
-Communication describes the process of transmitting information—between people, animals, machines, or even cells.
+The term communication comes from the Latin communicatio, meaning “sharing” or “making common.”
+Communication describes the process of exchanging information between people, animals, machines, or even cells

 No-Cloning-Theorem